-- 4. Where car parking and / or other requirements are not defined by this DCP chapter for a particular land use or in the TfNSW Guide to Transport Impact Assessment, a detailed Car Parking and Traffic Impact Assessment Study will be required to be prepared for the proposed development (see Section 8). - Reduced parking rates for residential development in accordance with Wollongong DCP 2009 Chapter E3 Schedule 1 for development within 450m walking distance of a rail station may be adopted, subject to a traffic and parking assessment submitted with the development application. - 6.
-All car parking requirements associated with industrial development shall be provided 100% on site.
+- 4. Where car parking and / or other requirements are not defined by this DCP chapter for a particular land use or in the TfNSW Guide to Transport Impact Assessment, a detailed Car Parking and Traffic Impact Assessment Study will be required to be prepared for the proposed development (see Section 8). - 5.
+Reduced parking rates for residential development in accordance with Wollongong DCP 2009 Chapter E3 Schedule 1 for development within 450m walking distance of a rail station may be adopted, subject to a traffic and parking assessment submitted with the development application. - 6.
+All car parking requirements associated with industrial development shall be provided 100% on site

-3.2 Disabled Access and Accessible Parking
+3.2 Accessible Parking

-- a) Ensure disabled persons' accessible parking spaces are provided and located according to best practice guidelines. - b) Provide car parking spaces that are accessible to future users. - c) Ensure a continuous accessible path of travel from accessible parking spaces and passenger drop off points to entrances of buildings and key uses at the site.
+- a) Ensure accessible parking spaces are provided and located according to best practice guidelines. - b) Provide car parking spaces that are accessible to future users. - c) Ensure a continuous accessible path of travel from accessible parking spaces and passenger drop off points to entrances of buildings and key uses at the site.

-- Disabled access and Accessible parking facilities are to be provided in accordance with Australian Standards AS2890, AS1428 & and AS4299, the National Construction Code (2022), Disability (Access to Premises - Buildings) 2010 the Commonwealth Disability Discrimination Act 1992 and Council's DCP Chapter E1 Access for People with a Disability. - 2.
+- 1. Accessible parking facilities are to be provided in accordance with Australian Standards AS2890, AS1428 and AS4299, the National Construction Code (2022), Disability (Access to Premises Buildings) 2010 and Council's DCP Chapter E1 Access for People with a Disability. - 2.
 The car parking rates for accessible car parking spaces are contained in Schedule 2. - 3.
 Where adaptable car parking spaces are required as part of a residential development, any adaptable car parking spaces must be a minimum of 3.8 metres in width.